 You should include:

-At least three “Start today for $1” CTA buttons to your sales page URL.
+At least three “Start 7-day free trial” CTA buttons to your sales page URL.

 At least the following eight sections, which we’ll walk through in detail below with Playbook creator Nick Bare’s website.